 The screenshot shows a report titled "Enterprise Strategic Map Synthesis".
-It includes a navigation bar with a dropdown menu and icons for search, refresh, and other functions.
-Below the navigation is a section titled "1.
-Synthesis of Enterprise Transformation Roadmap" which contains a table:
+It includes a navigation bar with a dropdown menu and icons for search, refresh, and help.
+Below the navigation is a table titled "1.
+Synthesis of Enterprise Transformation Roadmap" with two rows: